trackman1997/Thrive/BUILDING.md

 Cloning the Repository
 ----------------------

+Now that we have the required programs we can start getting Thrive installed.

-Go to a new folder where you want to build Thrive.
+Go to a new folder where you want to build Thrive

+note: avoid paths with spaces in them on Linux.
+On Windows paths with spaces work, for example `C:\Users\USERNAME\Documents\Unreal Projects\` is a good choice.

 And run
 ```
 git clone https://github.com/Revolutionary-Games/Thrive.git Thrive
 ```